Samplasion/minimal-mistakes/_posts/2018-07-09-game-translation-around-the-world-in-80-days.md

 Screenshots
 ===========

 {% include gallery caption="Around the World in 80 Days in Italian is beautiful.
-Is it just me?" %}
+Or is it just me?" %}

 Downloads